Lorenzo Zazzeri was born in Florence, Italy, on March 8, 1994. He is primarily a sprint freestyle specialist.

 LORENZO ZAZZERI BEHIND THE LANE LINES

-Zazzeri, a student at the University of Motor Sciences, combinees the commitments of study and training of swimming with his greatest passion: painting.
+Zazzeri, a student at the University of Motor Sciences, combines the commitments of study and training of swimming with his greatest passion: painting.

 Zazzeri is a self-taught artist.
 About his passion he said: